FAQs for Schools

 During the course of their professional development, instructors will also develop an understanding of how:

-• automaticity requires conceptual understanding and efficient;
+• automaticity requires conceptual understanding and efficiency;

 • strategies can be used effectively; and